-Marine Diesel Oil (MDO) is a type of fuel oil and is a blend of gasoil and heavy fuel oil, with less gasoil than intermediate fuel oil used in the maritime field.
-Marine Diesel Oil is also called “Distillate Marine Diesel”.
-MDO is widely used by medium speed and medium / high speed marine diesel engines.
-It is also used in the larger slow speed and medium speed propulsion engine which normally burn residual fuel.
+Marine Diesel Oil (MDO) is a type of fuel oil and is a blend of gasoil and heavy fuel oil.
+This is with less gas oil than intermediate fuel oil use in the maritime field.
+The Diesel Oil is also known as “Distillate Marine Diesel”.
+MDO is widely use medium speed and medium / high speed marine diesel engines.
+It is also use in the larger slow speed and medium speed propulsion engine which normally burn residual fuel.
 Those fuels resulting from a catalytic cracking/visbreaking refinery.
-Marine diesel oil has been condemned for its nimiety of sulfur, so many countries and organizations established regulations and laws on MDO use.
-Due to its lower price compared to more refined fuel, MDO is favored particularly by shipping industry.

 Regulations and Restrictions

 The International Maritime Organization (IMO) develops regulations for marine shipping.
 Among those regulations, MARPOL (the International Convention for the Prevention of Pollution from Ships) is the most widely preferable option.

 However, MARPOL is the main international convention covering the prevention of operational or accidental pollution of the marine environment.

 Inside IMO, there is a committee known as MEPC(Marine Environment Protection Committee).
 MEPC has meetings periodically and discuss resolutions to current marine pollution through adding amendments to its official documents.